pooya-golchian/react-countdown-calc/README.md

 # React Countdown Calculator

-React countdown calculator build with creact-react-app (react 16).
+React countdown calculator built with creact-react-app (react 16).
+Countdown to Christmas 2018 and anytimes you want :-)